NickRoss/2025-Data-24100/project_assignments/part_7.md

 Note that any changes requested in the grading of the previous part need to be corrected.

-## Part VII: Logging and backtesting
+## Part VII: Backtesting and Docker Compose Migration

 - Your code must conform to all the requirements of all previous parts, including [Part VI](./part_6.md).
+- **Important**: This part requires converting your entire project to use Docker Compose instead of single-container Docker commands.

 ### Backtesting API